 be in possession of a valid Social Insurance Number (SIN);

-be currently unemployed, precariously employed*, or employed** but requiring upskilling or training to prepare for changing job requirements or new opportunities;
+be currently unemployed, precariously employed*, or employed part-time, casually, or seasonally;

 have not participated in any other CWRG funded training projects in the last 12 months or be currently enrolled in any other federally or provincially funded training programs at the start of this project;

 be ready and capable of participating in the project

 *Refers to those who are currently employed but at risk of losing their job and in need of training for a new job.

 The above are the minimum eligibility requirements potential participants must meet before moving forward with the application process.